shreyas-satish/worldview/README.md

 # WorldView

-WorldView is an easier way to use OpenLayers.
+WorldView is an easier way to use <a href = "http://openlayers.org" target="_blank">OpenLayers</a>.
 It comes with a set of easy-to-use APIs and a configurable Drawing Toolbar.

 A few use cases supported out of the box :